GEIGER COMMUNITY CORRECTIONS PROGRAMS

 AA Groups - In-custody males and females attend separately on Saturdays.
 Facilitated by volunteers of AA.
 Began at Geiger in April 2012.

-GED Classes and Testing - Offered since 2006 at Geiger.
+GED--classes and testing.
+Offered since 2006 at Geiger.
 Rebecca Butterfield has been instructing and testing Geiger inmates since 2007.
-Since the GED program’s inception at Geiger, a passing rate of over 90 percent has been attained, more than 2100 individual tests passed and 250 GED certificates earned.
+Since the GED program’s inception at Geiger, a passing rate of over 90 percent has been attained, more than 2100 individual tests passed and 325 GED certificates earned.

-Breaking Barriers - cognitive thinking course.
-Includes Creative Conflict Resolution, Personal Finance, Employment Search, Comprehensive Career Assessment and Guide - This 17-session training series gives students the opportunity to examine their principals and make changes to their thinking patterns to more constructively serve their life goals.
-The Creative Conflict Resolution features a series of exercises teaching non-violent solutions to conflict through the use of affirmation, cooperation and creative conflict management.
-The February 28th, 2013 commencement ceremony will be our 18th graduation class.
+Employment Search, Comprehensive Career Assessment and Guide.
+This 17-session training series gives students the opportunity to examine their principals and make changes to their thinking patterns to more constructively serve their life goals.

 Course Objectives: Students will learn to identify personal stressors, physical responses to stress, effects of chronic stress and links to other conditions, and practice effective methods of stress management that include: progressive relaxations, refuting automatic negative thoughts, mindfulness, and develop personal coping plans.